acardara/EEG-Decoding-to-Images/worklog.md

 - implemented thoughtviz's baseline acgan / trained it on 10 classes of our data
     - very poor results after 100 epochs (IS ~1.3 +- 0.15)

+4/27-30
+- Switched over from colab to PRP cluster/ learned prp basics
+- Got regular GAN(not conditional) to create qualitatively ok images
+- Implemented a handful of GAN heuristics
+- Added basic data augmentation to increase dataset size